Bureau-Inc/android-aadhaarsdk-sample-app/README.md

 2. Input for "Aadhaar Number" are filled by the end user.
 3. On continuing
     - [x] An OTP is received by the end user which should be entered in the next page.
-4. Once the details entered are authenticated, the Aadhaar details are recieved.
+4. Once the details entered are authenticated, the Aadhaar details are recieved by bureau backend server.
+5. App backend server will make an API call to bureau backend server and fetch the details of the user.

 ## Minimum Requirements
 - `minSdkVersion 21`